flaxsearch/flaxcode/flax_search_service/docs/api.rst

  - start_rank: The rank of the first document to return in the result set (defaults to 0).
  - end_rank: One past the rank of the last document to return (defaults to 10).
+ - summary_field: One or more field names to summarise rather than return raw.
+ - summary_maxlen: The maximum summary length (per field).
+ - highlight_bra: String to insert before a highlighted word.
+ - highlight_ket: String to insert after a highlighted word.

 These parameters may be used to implement a paging interface.